-in the Board Analyst database) through fiscal year 2008 (or the last year the firm and director appear in the Board Analyst database).
+The unit of observation in KL's various event studies is a firm-day.
+Most of our tests instead use annual data (except when we estimate the effect of increased busyness on firm value).
+The reason is that U.S. firms report on their board activities only once a year, in their annual proxy statements sent to shareholders ahead of the annual meeting.
+The unit of analysis in our tests of individual directors' monitoring choices is therefore a director-firm-fiscal year triplet.
+We track each director associated with each sample firm from fiscal year 2000 (or the first year the firm and director appear in the Board Analyst database) through fiscal year 2008 (or the last year the firm and director appear in the Board Analyst database).
 After excluding firms with share codes greater than 12 (mutual funds and so on) and those not listed on a major exchange (i.e., the NYSE, NASDAQ, or AMEX), the sample contains 188,541 observations for 4,057 unique firms and 34,823 unique directors.

-Of the 4,057 unique sample firms, 1,419 experience one or more closure-related coverage terminations while in our sample.11 We will refer to these as "shocked firms;" they correspond to firm A in the model.
+Of the 4,057 unique sample firms, 1,419 experience one or more closure-related coverage terminations while in our sample.15 We will refer to these as "shocked firms;" they correspond to firm Ain the model.
 Reflecting the fact that a firm can experience coverage terminations in multiple fiscal years, the total number of shocked firm-years in our sample is 2,472.
-In addition, some firms experience multiple coverage terminations over the course of a given fiscal year.12 In total, we capture 3,153 of KL's 4,429 coverage terminations (71.2%).
+In addition, some firms experience multiple coverage terminations over the course of a given fiscal year.16 In total, we capture 3,153 of KL's 4,429 coverage terminations (71.2%).